Skip to content

 The same data should not be retrieved multiple times

 If application integrations and data platforms operate entirely separately, the same data may be collected and synchronised multiple times across different systems.
 For example, customer data may be transferred to operational applications via application integrations on the integration platform.
 In contrast, similar data is separately collected in batches for analysis on the data platform.
 This creates redundancy, increases maintenance costs, and raises the risk of errors.
-Customers and internal users may also need consistent data depending on which system they retrieve.
+Customers and internal users may also encounter inconsistent data depending on which system they retrieve it from.

 Since both data and integration work often involve many of the same processes, it makes sense to break down these separate silos and combine them into a seamless whole.
 This approach avoids redundancy: data doesn't need to be retrieved or stored multiple times, and the same functions and processing logic don’t need to be repeated across different systems.
 By integrating these two areas, operations become more efficient, achieving clear synergy benefits.
 We can utilise the data collected in data platforms more effectively to create better data products (data-as-a-product), taking integration needs into account instead of focusing solely on reporting and analytics.